Financial Assistance FAQ

 We do not complete or file taxes until April 15 or later.
 How will that affect my application for financial assistance?

-If, after complete the appeals process, you feel that you are still unable to meet the family contribution, please let the admissions office know as soon as possible in which case any deposits paid will be refunded.
+If, after completing the appeals process, you feel that you are still unable to meet the family contribution, please let the admissions office know as soon as possible in which case any deposits paid will be refunded.

 Every family pays a deposit of 10% of their net tuition when returning the enrollment contract(s) to Catlin Gabel.
 There are several ways to pay the remaining tuition contribution.
 The plans outlined below are available to all families at Catlin Gabel.